MoviePass is dead: Every movie subscription service compared

 Well, it's official: After years of more twists and flips than a Cirque-du-Soleil trampoline performer, the MoviePass discount-ticket service shut down for good on Sept.
 14. What was once heralded as a potential savior of movie theaters is now the stuff of Silicon Valley legend.
 Meanwhile, competitor Sinemia abruptly shut its doors back in April.

 Now what?
 If you still crave the big-screen experience but don't want to pay the exorbitant prices, are you out of luck?
-Nope: Two movie-subscription services are left standing, each offering a similar flat-monthly-rate option for enthusiastic moviegoers.
-Let's take a look at AMC Stubs A-List and Cinemark Movie Club and see which one, if either, deserves your dollars.
+Nope: A few movie-subscription services are left standing, each offering a similar flat-monthly-rate option for enthusiastic moviegoers.
+Let's take a look at two of them, AMC Stubs A-List and Cinemark Movie Club, and see which one, if either, deserves your dollars.

 AMC Stubs A-List